SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Elemental Breath

 You can use your bonus action to exhale elemental energy.
 The shape and damage type of your breath depend on your Dragon Ancestry feature.
 Each creature affected by your breath must pass a Dexterity saving throw or receive 3d6 damage (save for half).
-You can use this feature a number of times per long rest equal to your proficiency bonus, and if you are out of uses, you can pay 2 ki instead.
+You can use this feature a number of times per long rest equal to your proficiency bonus, and if you are out of uses, you can pay 2 Ki instead.
 The damage is increased to 4d6 at 11th level, and 5d6 at 17th level.

 ## Level 11

 * Dragon's Fury

 Gain the ability to imbue your fists with elemental energy.
-You can pay 2 ki as a free action to deal 2d6 additional elemental damage with all your unarmed attacks until the end of your turn, with damage type depending on your Dragon Ancestry feature.
+You can pay 2 Ki as a free action to deal 2d6 additional elemental damage with all your unarmed attacks until the end of your turn, with damage type depending on your Dragon Ancestry feature.

 ## Level 17